sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_7_HelloWorldProgramInPython/Q_7_HelloWorldProgramInPython_Quiz.md

 **Description**

-a) Computer understands only binary files.
-So, the program text files are converted to binary machine codes by Python interpreter in Python.

-b) Computer programs are written by humans and they are Text files.
+Computer programs are written by humans and they are Text files.

-c) Both are not correct.

-d) It is not correct.

 ---
 ---